 The author writes 3-5 pages describing words that we use every day and the results are beautifully inspiring.
 Since I have been stuck searching for the right name, I opened the book back up for inspiration.
 I leafed through to find David's thoughts on the word "Procrastination" and it resonated so much with me, that I really wanted to share it with you.

-I've spent the last few weeks interviewing non-traditional female doc students who are in the process of completing their dissertations, but who are having a hard time gaining traction and making progress.
+I've spent the last three years listening to non-traditional female doc students who are in the process of completing their dissertations, but who are having a hard time gaining traction and making progress.
 I've been learning about their pain points, and interviewing them has catapulted me right back to when I was them...
 I was that woman trying to get my shit together as a wife, mom, daughter, friend, colleague, and doc student.
 I finished my dissertation feeling overwhelmed, isolated, and alone and vowed that when I finished, I was going to make it my mission to help other women like me.
 I'm a woman on a mission to help women make progress and finish.
 Though this journey, I try to find ways I can spread the love and help women who do not have the financial means or who are stuck but do not necessarily need or are not ready for private dissertation coaching.

 ALL of the women I interviewed have struggled in some form or another with procrastination, and usually, there is some self-loathing and embarrassment associated with it.
 We've been taught that procrastination is a negative, undesired trait, but what I'm here to share with you today, is that procrastination is a critical piece of the writing process for many of us.